Nixphere/Proxmox-create-privat-subnet/README.md

 # Proxmox create privat subnet
-#### This script is for creating a subnet with a local ip address in Proxmox so that vms can communicate with each other without internet.
+#### This script is for creating a subnet with a local ip address in Proxmox so that vms can communicate with each other without an external ip.
+(WIP!!)

 ## How to use
 Autorun: